Winter091/Ccraft/README.md

 There's ambient occlusion effect, it's implemented as described on [this](https://0fps.net/2013/07/03/ambient-occlusion-for-minecraft-like-worlds/) page.

-Anisotropic texture filtering is used for tilemap, if supported by hardware.
+Anisotropic texture filtering is used for tilemap, if anisotropy is supported by hardware.
 Otherwise, the usual texture filtering is used.

 Array texture is used for storing all 256 tiles, it's much better than using plain 2D texture and sample block textures from it.
 Array texture allows to use texture filtering without artifact when adjacent tiles are blended during downsampling.